 There are several areas on campus that have public access for computing.
 If you have a laptop, almost all of campus has wireless access.
 Also, there are several locations on campus with computer labs.
 For more information on locations, hours, and equipment provided in these labs, click here.

 Does the campus provide institutional e-mail accounts for all students and is e-mail used as an official medium of communication?

 Ferris Mail - All students are given a Ferris Mail account, which is an email account powered by Google.
 It features email, calendar, Google docs, and Google chat.
 For more information on Ferris Mail, click here.

-Lotus Notes - All Faculty and staff are given a Lotus Notes account when they are hired.
-Lotus Notes is a business email solution that provides email, calendar, and task list features.
-Registered Student Organizations (RSOs) are also able to request a Lotus Notes account.
+Employee email - All Faculty and staff are given an Outlook employee email account when they are hired.
+Outlook is a business email solution that provides email, calendar, and task list features.
+Registered Student Organizations (RSOs) are also able to request an Outlook account.
 RSOs can do this by contacting TAC.

 Is network bandwidth limited for peer-to-peer software, gaming, web cams, or other programs requiring high levels of network services?

 Yes, peer-to-peer file sharing is blocked.
 This is mostly due to illegal downloading software being primarily peer-to-peer.
 Gaming is not specifically restricted.
 However, our responsibility is to the education of our students and any issues related to gaming are not a priority to the Information Technology Services (ITS) staff.
 Web cams or other programs are not specifically restricted at this time.

 Is there a campus code of behavior about using computer resources?

 Ferris has Business Policy Letters stating the proper use of information resources, information technology, network, and software.
 To view a full list of these policies, click here.